Interaction Design as a Reflective Practice

 Introductory course in Human-Machine Interaction

-Selected chapters from Interaction-design.org
+Selected chapters from Interaction-design.org and academic articles found online.

 Students are also expected to search and select additional research papers based on personal interests, e.g. to support project work.